 The other day I tried counting all the festivals I’ve been too.
 Needless to say, after 5 years of Coachellas & a myrid of other events, I lost track.
 After attending as many massives as I have, you develop a routine.
 I’ve got everything from the snacks to pack, to toiletries to bring, & items to feel at home, down to a science.

 As another festival season begins, I wanted to share what I’ve learned.
 I pride myself on being prepared for any situation & have developed a few easy tricks to make the not so fun aspects of these events more tolerable.
 I believe they can help you too!
-So lets get preppin’, In Omnia Paratus!
+To make it easy, view my amazon shopping list or download my Packing List.
+In Omnia Paratus!

 Physical & Mental Preparation